team-avesta/Eventure/README.md

 > Event Mapping Made Simple

-Eventure is a powerful event mapping tool that helps you visualize, track, and manage events on your website.
+Eventure is a powerful event mapping tool that helps you visualize, track, and manage events on your webapp.
 It provides an intuitive interface for mapping events, tracking user interactions, and managing analytics dimensions.

 ## Features